mfkhan267/my_jenkins_app/jenkins_on_azure/configure-on-linux-vm.md

 ![image](https://github.com/mfkhan267/my_jenkins_app/assets/77663612/c44c7590-24c3-4028-b7db-deca786e78cb)

 Congratulations!
-You just have successfully executed your first Jenkins Job.
+You have successfully executed your first Jenkins Job.
 Your Jenkins server is now ready to build your projects in Azure!

 ## Troubleshooting